The Bonfire of the Vanities: Reception

 The book was a major bestseller, and also received strong reviews.
 The New York Times praised the book, saying it was "a big, bitter, funny, craftily plotted book that grabs you by the lapels and won't let go", but criticized its sometimes superficial characters, saying when "the book is over, there is an odd aftertaste, not entirely pleasant."

+However, National Review claimed "No one has portrayed New York Society this accurately & devastatingly since Edith Wharton."

+Novelist Louis Auchincloss praised it as "a marvelous book".

 Adaptations

 In 1990, Bonfire was adapted into a film starring Tom Hanks as Sherman McCoy, Kim Cattrall as his wife Judy, Melanie Griffith as his mistress Maria, and Bruce Willis as journalist (and narrator of the film) Peter Fallow.
 The screenplay was written by Michael Cristofer.
 Wolfe was paid $750,000 for the rights.
 The film was a commercial and critical flop.

-An opera adaptation, with music by Stefania de Kenessey and libretto and direction by Michael Bergmann, premiered in New York City on October 9, 2015.
+An opera adaptation, The Bonfire of the Vanities: The Opera, with music by Stefania de Kenessey and libretto and direction by Michael Bergmann, premiered in New York City on October 9, 2015.

-In 2016, Amazon Studios, in association with Warner Bros.
-TV, announced an eight-episode, one-hour drama series based on the book, produced by television sitcom creator, Chuck Lorre (Two and a Half Men, B Positive), to be distributed through Amazon Video.